How Does Artificial Intelligence Learn

 Once the training is complete, the performance of the algorithm is evaluated on the test set.
 This step provides an indication of how well the algorithm can generalize its learning to unseen data.
 If the performance is satisfactory, the algorithm can be deployed to make predictions or classifications on new, unlabeled data.

-See also Who Controls Artificial Intelligence
+See also What Is Artificial Intelligence Examples

 Examples